tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 Defining a class is similar to defining a method, with the following difference:

 - To define a class, we start with the reserved word `class`, while we start with the reserved word `def` when defining a method.

-- To name a class, we use `CamelCase`, while we use `snake_case` when defining a method.
+- To name a class, we use `CamelCase`, while we use `snake_case` when naming a method.

 ### How do you see if an object has instance variables?